XGIMI Horizon Pro vs Anker Nebula Cosmos 4K vs Dangbei Mars Pro:which is better?

 Memory&Ports

-Anker Nebula Cosmos 4K laser projector is equipped with 2GB(RAM)+16GB(ROM); XGIMI Horizon Pro projector is equipped with 2GB(RAM)+32GB(ROM), and Dangbei Mars Pro is loaded with 4GB(RAM)+128GB(ROM).
+Anker Nebula Cosmos 4K laser projector is equipped with 2GB(RAM)+16GB(ROM); XGIMI Horizon Pro projector is equipped with 2GB(RAM)+32GB(ROM); and Dangbei Mars Pro is loaded with 4GB(RAM)+128GB(ROM).
 Dangbei Mars Pro wins a lot in memory.
 Does the memory count?
 Definitely yes!
-A large memory guarantees the smooth operation of the projector and offers you a chance to download many wonderful videos so that you can watch them anytime to anywhere.
+A large memory guarantees the smooth operation of the projector and offers you a chance to download many wonderful videos so that you can watch it from anytime to anywhere.

 Eye guard